Managing and Using MariaDB Databases in ServBay

 and mydatabase_servbay

-with your actual username and database name.
-You'll be prompted for the password upon execution.
+with your username and database name.
+You'll be prompted for your password after running the command.

 Use the mysql

-tool to import an SQL backup file into your database.
+tool to import the SQL backup file into your database.

 bash